fsmiamoto/EasyFPGA-VGA/README.md

 The unfortunate news is that we only really have two leves for each color channel, either turned on or turned off.

-Some boards may include a resistive network allowing the use of more than one bit per channel but this is not our case :(
+Some boards may include a resistive network, allowing the use of more than one bit per channel, but that's not our case unfortunately :(

-In the end we should only have 8 colors (2^3) to work with but that should enough for our
+We'll only have 8 colors (2^3) to work with but that should enough for our purposes.

 <img width="300" src="./docs/vga.png"/>

 Source: Board documentation

 Each of those resistors is connected to the pins shown below